mlaursen/react-md/docs/README.md

 ### Long term caching
 Webpack is hard.
 (Again)

 Getting something to compile and produce a build is actually pretty simple in webpack.
-All you really need is a correctl loader for your filetype and you're set!
+All you really need is a correct loader for your filetype and you're set!

 ```js